 We are committed to delivering a consistent, excellent service, making journeys easy, convenient and accessible for all our customers.
 How we ensure that accessibility is at the forefront of each and every stage of the customer journey is set out in our Accessible Travel Policy here, which includes details and arrangements on the availability of further information, including redress when assistance has not been delivered as booked.

 WHEN A THIRD PARTY IS INVOLVED

-	When your complaint involves another rail company or Network Rail, we’ll acknowledge it and send it to them and let you know when we’ve done that.
+When your complaint involves another Train Operating Company or Network Rail, we’ll acknowledge it and send it to them and let you know when we’ve done that.
 They will then get in touch with you and address the points you have raised.

-	At stations, we work with other operators and Network Rail, where relevant, following a ‘One Team’ approach.
-This allows us to work collaboratively with station operators, using our insight to help improve the service offered there.
+At stations, we work with other Train Operating Companies, Network Rail and other organisations using a ‘One Team’ approach.
+This allows us to work collaboratively with Station Facility Operators, using our insight to help improve the service offered there.

 We work with various third parties to deliver different aspects of our service safely, for instance cleaning providers.
 If your complaint involves one of those parties, you won’t need to contact them directly.
 We will deal with your complaint as the contractor works on our behalf.

 UNPAID FARES NOTICE AND TICKET SALES

 Lumo offers great value fares that are fair and we know most customers pay the correct fare for their journey, however in the UK fare evasion is estimated to cost the rail industry £240million a year, which affects fare paying customers.
 At Lumo we understand that sometimes things go wrong, tickets are misplaced, or railcards are lost and if that happens, we're here to ensure your case is dealt with fairly, respectfully and with discretion.